All Collections

 1940s

 Methods for reducing tillage and protecting the surface of the soil were developed and the term ‘Conservation Tillage’ was introduced.
-During the 1940s, seed drills that allowed direct sowing without prior tillage were created, and, at the same time, Edward H. Faulkner developed theoretical concepts similar to the CA principles we know today.
+During the 1940s, seed drills that allowed direct sowing without prior tillage were created, and, at the same time, Edward H. Faulkner developed theoretical concepts similar to the Regen Ag principles we know today.

 1960s